2014 Toyota Camry

 Trunk space on all other Camry models is a roomy 15.4 cubic feet.

-In pursuit of fuel mileage, the Camry runs a numerically low torque converter ratio, to reduce the revs at freeway speeds and make the car quieter inside; at 70 mph you can't hear the motor.
+In pursuit of fuel mileage, the Camry runs a numerically low final drive ratio, to reduce the revs at freeway speeds and make the car quieter inside; at 70 mph you can't hear the motor.
 But you can hear the tire noise.
 Low-rolling-resistance tires are loud on the pavement.

-On the Camry XLE, using the lighter 6-speed for the I4, we noted good ratios, smooth upshifts and invisible kickdowns around town.
-With the I4, to get 30 mpg with that kind of performance is great.
-Toyota boasts a range of almost 600 miles, at 35 highway mpg.
+We found the standard 178-horsepower inline-4 quick, silent and smooth.
+On the four-cylinder Camry XLE, we noted good ratios from the 6-speed automatic, smooth upshifts and invisible kickdowns around town.
+To get 30 mpg with that kind of performance is great.
+Toyota boasts a range of almost 600 miles when averaging 35 mpg on the highway.

 Four-cylinder and V6 models use a 6-speed automatic that on the Camry SE comes with paddle shifters and normal and sport modes.
-No problems with the way the transmissions were programmed; both 5th and 6th gears in the V6 transmission are overdrives, with 6th being super overdrive at 0.608:1, for highway fuel mileage.
-There's a big leap between 1st and 2nd gears, but the 248 foot-pounds of torque in the V6 can make it.
+No problems with the way the transmission is programmed; both 5th and 6th gears are overdrives, with 6th being super overdrive at 0.608:1, for highway fuel mileage.
+There's a big leap between 1st and 2nd gears, which is more seamlessly handled by the 248 foot-pounds of torque from the V6.

 Eco mode reduces the throttle opening, slowing the car way down, although Eco defaults to Power mode when you need more speed.
 EV mode with a good charge couldn't get us out of the parking lot.
 It wouldn't even run the air conditioner with the car at a standstill.
-The Hybrid is more slippery in the wind, with underbody fairing panels lowering the Cd, but a small blue badge is the only visible difference.
+The Hybrid is slightly more slippery in the wind, with underbody fairing panels lowering the Cd to 0.27, but a small blue badge is the only visible difference.

-The Camry XLE Hybrid is rated at 40 combined mpg, and even with 12.5:1 compression the Atkinson cycle allows the use of regular gasoline.
+The Camry XLE Hybrid is EPA-rated at 40 mpg Combined city and highway, and even with 12.5:1 compression the Atkinson cycle allows the use of Regular gasoline.
 We actually saw 45 mpg on our test run, probably because we were aghast at the idea of booting it.
+We routinely achieved more than 50 mpg while driving 2014 Honda Accord Hybrid models.

-The 2013 Toyota Camry is a superb midsize sedan, with the latest chassis engineering and sleek styling.
+The 2014 Toyota Camry is a superb midsize sedan, with the latest chassis engineering and sleek styling.
 Camry powertrains are so different you should consider your needs or drive them all before you choose.
 The four-cylinder engine is exceptional, with good smooth response and excellent fuel economy.
 The 6-speed automatic transmission is smooth.
 The suspension is comfortable and the interior clean and convenient.
 Upper level models with infotainment options move the Camry upscale.
 Camry SE has a firmer ride and sharper steering response.
-Camry Hybrid keeps emissions low but doesn't offer the responsiveness of the four-cylinder and V6 models.
+Camry Hybrid keeps emissions low but doesn't offer the responsiveness of the conventionally powered models.

 Georgetown, Kentucky; Evansville, Indiana.